‘Euphoria’ has outgrown itself, on screen and off

 Elordi returns this season as a newly minted Oscar nominee, earning recognition from Hollywood’s most prestigious voting body for his performance in Guillermo Del Toro’s “Frankenstein” last year, and Sweeney has become a mainstream star following buzzy roles including “White Lotus,” “Anyone But You” and last December’s “The Housemaid,” which will soon spawn a sequel.
 Sweeney also found herself at the center of several conversations when she appeared in a controversial jeans ad last year.

-As for Zendaya, outside of starring in MCU movies and the Oscar-winning “Dune” franchise, the former Disney performer has become a dominating, bankable Hollywood movie star, this year attached to “The Odyssey” and the third and final “Dune” installment, before she returns to Marvel in “Spider-Man: Brand New Day” this fall.
+As for Zendaya, outside of starring in MCU movies and the Oscar-winning “Dune” franchise, the former Disney performer has become a dominating, bankable Hollywood movie star, this year attached to “The Odyssey” and the third and final “Dune” installment, after she returns to Marvel in “Spider-Man: Brand New Day” this summer.
 And that’s not to mention her film opposite Robert Pattinson, “The Drama,” in theaters now.

 On top of that, “Euphoria” Season 3 is changing the vibe with a new sound.
 Prolific Hollywood film composer Hans Zimmer is credited for the season premiere episode’s music instead of British artist Labrinth, who wrote the music for the first two seasons and was widely credited with giving the show a melodically unique identity.